You can't keep kids free from injuries all the time, but these simple safety tips

 Block access to the stove as much as possible.
 (It's a good idea to install a

 stove lock and stove knob locks.)

 Don't warm baby bottles in a microwave.
-The liquid may heat unevenly, resulting
+The liquid may heat unevenly, and create

 Avoid using tablecloths or large placemats.
 A small child can pull on them and

 overturn a hot drink or plate of food.